divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 Check all the `*.core` files to understand the general syntax and project structures.

 ## NanoRV32-wb-SoC: Memory Map
-In any bus specifications, including Whishbone, all cores are required to be addresable, in this way any Bus Master (e.g., processor) can specifically access or "talk" with any peripheral.
+In any bus specifications, including Whishbone, all cores are required to be addressable; in this way, any Bus Master (e.g., processor) can specifically access or "talk" with any peripheral.

-In this regard, the `nanorv32-wb-soc`, in its current implementation follows the following Memory-Map.
-In the lower addresable space the **BOOT-ROM** can be accessed.
-In fact, after a hard-reset the `nanorv32` points ot the address `0x00000000`, hence this memory should allocate the entry program in the system.
+In this regard, the `nanorv32-wb-soc`, in its current implementation, follows the following Memory-Map.
+In the lower addressable space, the **BOOT-ROM** can be accessed.
+In fact, after a hard reset, the `nanorv32` points ot the address `0x00000000`, hence this memory should allocate the entry program in the system.
 It is important to underlyne that by default, the **BOOT-ROM** is initialized with [**NMON**](./sw/0-riscv-nmon/nmon_nanorv32-wb-soc_24MHz_115200.S) a simple monitor for RISC-V cores that permits a UART-based interaction for basic I/O, including bootloader capabilities using serial through serial comunication.

 Likewise, the rest of the cores are assigned to different memory locations as follows: